-Business will be studied in the first term of the semester.
-Students will focus on students developing an awareness of the business world and the economy in which they live.
+Business and Civics is a semester long elective course.
+Students will focus on developing an awareness of the business world and the economy in which they live.
 Consumer and financial literacy is mandatory in the Australian Curriculum.
 Students have an opportunity to develop an understanding of the following economics and business concepts: